Timeless path integral for relativistic quantum mechanics: Classical theory of relativistic mechanics

 Let us now introduce a genuinely timeless system as a simple model to illustrate the mechanics without time.
 This model was first introduced in \cite{Rovelli:1990jm,Rovelli:1991ni} and used repeatedly as an example in \cite{Rovelli:book}.

-Consider a mechanical system with two partial observables, $a$ and $b$, whose dynamics is specified by the relativistic Hamiltonian \be H(a,b,p_a,p_b)=-\frac{1}{2}\left(p_a^2+p_b^2+a^2+b^2-2E\right) \ee with a given constant $E$.
-The relativistic configuration space is $\mathcal{C}=\mathbb{R}^2$ coordinated by $a$ and $b$, and the cotangent space $\Omega=T^*\mathcal{C}$ is coordinated by $(a,b,p_a,p_b)$.
+Consider a mechanical system with two partial observables, $a$ and $b$, whose dynamics is specified by the relativistic Hamiltonian \be H(a,b,p_a,p_b)=\frac{1}{2}\left(p_a^2+p_b^2+a^2+b^2-2E\right) \ee with a given constant $E$.
+The relativistic configuration space is $\mathcal{C}=\mathbb{R}^2$ coordinatized by $a$ and $b$, and the cotangent space $\Omega=T^*\mathcal{C}$ is coordinatized by $(a,b,p_a,p_b)$.
 The constraint surface $\Sigma$ is specified by $H=0$; it is a 3-dimensional sphere of radius $\sqrt{2E}$ in $\Omega$.

 In the $N(\tau)=1$ gauge, the Hamilton equations \eqnref{eqn:Hamilton eqs} give \be \frac{da}{d\tau}=p_a, \qquad \frac{db}{d\tau}=p_b, \qquad \frac{dp_a}{d\tau}=-a, \qquad \frac{dp_b}{d\tau}=-b, \ee and the Hamiltonian constraint \eqnref{eqn:cl constraint} gives \be a^2+b^2+p_a^2+p_b^2=2E. \ee The general solution is given by \be a(\tau)=A_a\sin(\tau), \qquad b(\tau)=A_b\sin(\tau+\beta), \ee where $A_a=\sqrt{2E}\sin\alpha$ and $A_b=\sqrt{2E}\cos\alpha$, and $\alpha$ and $\beta$ are constants.